gabizzle/The-Legend-of-Python/PythonNotes.md

 ## Class

-With classes, we can create our own data type and use them to model everyday objects with their own unique characteristics and behaviors.
+With **classes**, we can create our own data type and use them to model everyday objects with their own unique characteristics and behaviors.

 Classes serve as a template for the objects created using that class.
 Simply put, a class is like a blueprint.
 A class can make a bunch of objects with identical sets of attributes, similar to how a car manufacturer can use a model blueprint to build hundreds of cars in different colors, interiors, wheels, etc.